 After I created a polished version of the turret, I toyed with variants of it.
 One variant, a turret that could be made friendly and fire at bots, I kept.
 This required the turret to differentiate between multiple enemies (which I did by comparing distances and finding the closest), determine if the target is destroyed, and allow access to the next room once all targets have been destroyed.
-The greatest challenge in this was confirming if the target was destroyed because the pawn death event is not functional for bots, so I used a combination of take damage events to the bots’ attached volumes, and a fail safe event to see if the bot has been immobile for more than 10 seconds.
-The latter was use if the player killed the bot when the bot was out of the turret’s range, thus disabling the possibility of the take damage event.
+The greatest challenge in this was confirming if the target was destroyed because the kismet’s pawn death event is not functional for bots, so I used a combination of take damage events to the bots’ attached volumes, and a fail safe event to see if the bot has been immobile for more than 10 seconds.
+I used the latter if the player killed the bot when the bot was out of the turret’s range, thus disabling the possibility of the take damage event.

-The final room of the level required the player to cross a chasm to reach the door on the other side.
-Originally the design had been to damage a pillar that would fall across the chasm and create a make-shift bridge, but this had two problems.
+The final room of the level required the player to cross a gap to reach a door on the other side.
+Originally the design had been to damage a pillar that would fall across the gap and create a make-shift bridge, but this had two problems.
 First, the pillar would have to be enormous (destroying some suspension of disbelief) to cross the chasm, or the chasm would have to be narrow enough that a double jump would have sufficed.
 Second, other meshes and pillars had not been destroyable, and explaining that this one was would be impractical (and further destroy the suspension of disbelief).
 Instead, I created conveyor belts running perpendicular to the player’s path.
 Through two toggle-able buttons in a room overlooking the conveyors the player could pause the conveyor for 10 seconds—just long enough to jump across the crates on the conveyor and safely reach the other side.

 Credits: Sjosz, for helping me solve several bugs.